Student Symphonic Fellowship

 University of Charleston

 Area colleges and universities have traditionally purchased the rights for their students and faculty to attend WVSO Symphonic series concerts on a complimentary basis.
-Seating is honored on a first come first served basis for both Friday and Saturday night concerts.
+Seating is honored on a first come first served basis for Saturday night concerts.

 If your university is not on this list, tell a faculty member to contact us about participating.

-The WVSO offers free admission to Symphonic, Family Discovery, and Montclaire String Quartet series concerts based upon availability to students belonging to:
+The WVSO offers free admission to Symphonic and Montclaire String Quartet series concerts based upon availability to students belonging to:

 Kanawha County Schools String Program